SHARC at the Emerging Pathogens Institute

 “HIV is still a tremendous public health risk,” he said.
 About 40 percent of people with HIV in Florida have not achieved viral suppression – meaning they are still capable of passing the disease to others.
 Furthermore, HIV comorbidities are worse when the virus is more active in the body.

 Given the body’s ongoing immune response to the virus, inflammation may become significant not only in the brains of HIV-positive people but also in other parts of the body – especially in those who have been HIV positive for a long time.
 With this in mind, Cook and his team at SHARC are currently studying the effects of cannabis on HIV-positive Floridians in order to learn whether it has any positive health benefits.
 Cannabis is thought to have anti-inflammatory properties, yet given the necessity of the inflammatory response in fighting HIV, researchers are unclear about how much cannabis might benefit people with HIV.

 There is a chance that cannabis can lower the amount of virus in the body, however.

 “Data in monkeys with SIV suggests that giving them marijuana lowers their viremia,” Cook said.

-Photo Caption: Pictured from left are Research Assistant Nicole Castro, Data Manager Zhi Zhou, Research Coordinator Taylor LeCorgne, Research Assistant Brianna Chesteen, and Graduate Student Veronica Richards.
+Written by Evan Barton; Photo caption: Pictured from left are Research Assistant Nicole Castro, Data Manager Zhi Zhou, Research Coordinator Taylor LeCorgne, Research Assistant Brianna Chesteen, and Graduate Student Veronica Richards.